 Net position is reported as restricted when there are limitations imposed on their use either through enabling legislation or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-The government-wide statement of net position reports \$7,428,566 of restricted net position, none of which is restricted by enabling legislation.
+The government-wide statement of net position reports \$6,712,062 of restricted net position, none of which is restricted by enabling legislation.
 Net position restricted for other purposes include resources restricted for street construction, maintenance and repair, street lighting and law enforcement.
-The Village's policy is to first apply restricted resources are available.
+The Village's policy is to first apply restricted resources when an obligation is incurred for purposes for which both restricted and unrestricted resources are available.